omniosorg/omnios-extra/doc/sync-upstream.md

 ## Initial repository configuration

-Fork the _illumos-omnios_ repository to your personal GitHub profile.
+Fork the _omniosorg/illumos-omnios_ repository to your personal GitHub profile.
 Then clone it to your development machine.

 ```shell